-Speedstack allows users to add existing material lists to its library; material data must be arranged in the format and order used by the Speedstack library.
+Speedstack allows users to add existing material lists (usually supplied from the material manufacturer data sheets) to its library; material data must be arranged in the format and order used by the Speedstack library.

-Library materials can be imported from the Polar Online Library or from local library files.
+Library materials can be imported from the Polar Online / On-Premise Library or from local library files.